Klaudeta/lit-pagination/README.md

-# Vaadin Pagination
+# Lit Pagination

-Pagination component based LitElement.
+Pagination component build using LitElement.

+### Description ###

+This component has been migrated from [plutonium-pagination](https://www.webcomponents.org/element/lordoftheflies/plutonium-pagination) Polymer-based component which is only distributed as a Bower package.

 ## Usage ##